The Ultimate Guide for One Week in Crete: Tips and Tricks

 Updated: Feb 26

-I have just come back from spending seven days on the Greek island of Crete and thought I would share my experience and recommendations.
+I spent a week in Crete in June 2022 and thought I would share my tips and tricks for exploring this mythical Greek island!
 It was my first time visiting this beautiful island and I wasn't disappointed.
-The people, the food and the spectacular scenery definitely place this destination in my top 10 so far.
+The people, the food and the spectacular scenery definitely place this destination in my top 10 so far!

 Getting around the island

 I would recommend without a doubt renting a car during your week in Crete.
 Yes, there are buses and ferries but the transport system isn't the most reliable, it rarely takes you to the more remote places and it can end up being rather costly.